 The office of the Auditor General was designed to be one of the largest spaces within the new building.
 Architect Elijah E. Myers located the suite on the east side of the south corridor on the first floor.
-It wrapped around the corner to the south side of the east wing, creating a space in the shape of a backwards "L." The Capitol's original floor plans indicated that the entire suite originally contained eight rooms, plus a fireproof vault in which important documents were stored.
-Beginning at the eastern terminus of the office, the rooms were designated as the Auditor General's Private Office, two General Business Rooms, the Deputies Office, the Bookkeeper's Office, two Working Office Spaces, and a room labeled as an Extra Department.
-The suite also contained three washrooms and two stationary closets.
+It wrapped around the corner to the south side of the east wing, creating a space in the shape of a backwards "L." The Capitol's original floor plans suggest that the entire suite originally contained eight rooms, plus a fireproof vault in which important documents were stored.